 During the fiscal year advances totaling \$17,315 were made to the Company by stockholders.
-There are no specific repayment terms and no interest is charged.

 5. Management representation

 For the period ended October 31, 2000 management represents that all adjustments necessary to a fair statement of the results for the period have been included and such adjustments are of a normal and recurring nature.